 What was even more strange was what we saw when we moved to the other side of the rhino to get a better look at a sleeping lion (left in the photo below).

 The lions in fact ate the ass out of a dead rhinoceros!

 The lions could have eaten any part of the dead rhino but chose to eat the ass first!
 Rhino butt must be one of their favorite parts.
 It reminded me of another instance of selective dining by an apex predator.

 Gansbaai, South Africa is one of the premier locations for spotting great white sharks.
 Many exciting scenes of the “Shark Week” series are shot there.
 On the same trip as Kruger, I went cage diving with the Shark Team looking for great whites.

 Before heading to Shark Alley, the marine biologist explained that shark sightings were not guaranteed and displayed a photo explaining why.

 The photo is a 5-meter, 1,100-kg female great white shark that washed ashore at Gansbaai the month before my excursion.
-He stated that killer whales killed the shark but ate only the liver.
+The marine biologist stated that killer whales killed the shark but ate only the liver.
 When killer whales are around great whites leave the area.

 I had believed great whites were the ocean’s top predator.
 Wrong!
 Apparently solitary great whites are no match for killer whales who are bigger, smarter, and hunt in groups.
 Like the lions in Kruger, they eat the best part first.
 The whales don’t even bother with the rest of the shark.